Nexmo/nexmo-developer/_use_cases/client-sdk-click-to-call.md

 nexmo app:create --keyfile private.key ClickToCall https://YOUR_SERVER_HOSTNAME/webhooks/answer https://YOUR_SERVER_NAME/webhooks/event
 ```

-This command returns a UUID (Universally Unique Identifier) that identifies your application.
+This command returns a unique Application ID.
 Copy it somewhere, you will need it later!

 The parameters are: